igrishaev/farseer/README.md

 You can checkout a [real demo][doc-demo] generated by the test module.
 The file lists all the non-ignored methods and their specs.
-The specs are put under dropdown items as sometimes they might be huge.
+The specs are put under collapsible items as sometimes they might be huge.

 ### Selmer & Context